-The Epic Pass costs $989 for adults and $509 for children between ages 5 and 12, though there are discounts available if you purchase earlier in the season.
-The pass grants unlimited access to 37 Vail-owned resorts and limited access to many other mountains across North American and the world.
+The Epic Pass costs $999 for adults and $509 for children between the ages of 5 and 12, though there are discounts available if you purchase earlier in the season.
+The pass grants unlimited access to 37 Vail-owned resorts in the U.S., Canada, and Australia.
+It also includes limited access to many other mountains across North America, Europe, and the rest of the world.

 As an alternative to the Epic Pass, Vail sells a variant called the Epic Local Pass, which offers unlimited access to nine U.S. resorts — including Stevens Pass, Breckenridge, Afton Alps, and Mount Sunapee — for $719.
 The Epic Local still offers 10 unrestricted days at Vail, Beaver Creek, and Whistler Blackcomb, plus restricted days at over 20 resorts, including five-day access to the Hakuba Valley and Rusutsu resorts in Japan.
 The Epic Local Pass is an excellent choice for anyone living in Denver, Summit County, or Eagle County, Colorado.
 The 10 days at Vail and Beaver Creek alone are more than worth the price of the pass.

 Finally, for economical skiers or those who aren’t planning to ski much during the season, Vail offers the Epic Day Pass.
 This budget pass grants one to seven days of access to most of the same U.S. resorts on the Epic Pass, depending on which option you buy.
 For example, Epic Day Passes of four to seven days include access to Telluride in Colorado, Snowbasin in Utah, Sun Valley in Idaho, and the six Canadian Rockies resorts.
 These destinations are not included on the shorter Epic Day Passes.
 The Epic Day Pass also doesn’t offer access to resorts outside North America.